 Our named executive officers are eligible for the same annual increases in base salary as all of our other employees.
-For 2015, the Compensation Committee approved a 4.0% increase in base salary.
+For 2017, the Compensation Committee approved a 3.0% increase in base salary.
 Supervisors are given discretion to allocate a higher percentage increase to one employee as long as they offset that increase by giving other employee(s) increases lower than the target percentage.
-As a result, the percentage increases in base salary for 2015 for our named executive officers ranged from 3.5% to 5.0%.
+The Compensation Committee also authorized increases in base salary, and other compensation, for our named executive officers beginning on July 1, 2017, as described below in "-Changes to Executive Compensation in 2017."